Eero 6 and Pro 6 mesh routers mix in faster connectivity to improve you home's Wi-Fi

 Setup is easy as pie

-To set up, you’ll need the Eero app (on your Android or iOS phone), which will walk you through the whole setup.
+To set it up, you’ll need the Eero app (on your Android or iOS phone), which will walk you through the whole process.
 If this is your first time setting up an Eero, you’ll start by making an account and then select to create a network.
-And here’s the important part: If you’re opting for an Eero 6, you’ll need to use the main node, which features two ethernet ports on the back.
+And here’s the important part: If you’re opting for an Eero 6, you’ll need to use the main node, which features two Ethernet ports on the back.

-You’ll connect the Eero 6 with the ethernet ports to your modem with the included ethernet cable.
-The Eero app will find that node after it begins to glow blue and will switch to white once it is set up.
+You’ll connect the Eero 6 with the Ethernet ports to your modem with the included Ethernet cable.
+The Eero app will find that node after it begins to glow blue and will switch to white once it’s set up.
 Using the app, you’ll name the network and set a password.
 If you’re upgrading a current home network, a handy trick is to keep the same network name and password.
 Just make sure it’s identical — even with capitalized versus uncapitalized letters.
 This way all of your devices will automatically reconnect.

 If you’re setting up just one Eero, you’re likely done with setup in under five minutes.
 For us, it took about 15 minutes to set up all three.
 The best part about the Eero experience is that it all lives in the mobile app.
 You can see which devices are connected, set content filtering, make changes to the network and much more.